 Iguazu Falls © Mike Vondran

 As well as taking in the stunning views, visitors can enjoy kayaking and other water sports in the river.
 The best time of year to visit is August to November, when there is least risk of floodwaters hindering the approach to the boardwalks.
-The falls are surrounded by the Iguaçu National Park, a huge sub-tropical rainforest covering 135,000 acres that is home to thousands of different species of animals and birds including parrots and hummingbirds.
+The falls are surrounded by the Iguaçu National Park, a huge sub-tropical rainforest covering 135,000 acres and home to thousands of different species of animals and birds, including flamboyant parrots and pretty hummingbirds.